i-am-bl/finance-tracker-express/README.md

 ### 📁 Database

-This folder the necessary logic for establishing a connection with the Mariadb instance.
+This folder contains the necessary logic for establishing a connection with the Mariadb instance.
 This includes database and table creation.

 ---